LA AXARQUIA - A land of myths, bandits, miguelitos & above all beauty

 COMARES the highest white villages in Andalucía at 739 metres above sea level can be spied for miles around, rising high above the surrounding countryside and resembling a natural extension to the craggy rock face.
 First time visitors may still find the approach baffling in the fact that the village keeps disappearing from view as the windy country roads dip and curve.

-Despite being breathtakingly pretty Comares is often missed by tourists which is a shame as it is a very pleasant place for a stroll and there are a number of interesting monuments to see.
+Despite being breathtakingly pretty Comares is often missed by a tourist which is a shame as it is a very pleasant place for a stroll and there are a number of interesting monuments to see.
 It is very tidy and has an exquisite small hotel on the main plaza.
-Throughout the village, there are colourful ceramic plaques depicting Comares´ important place in history, which can be traced back to the third century BC.
-The village was one of the principle defensive bastions of Omar Ben Hafsun and during the early times of the Moorish caliphs in Cordoba, protected what are now the ruins of the local capital on the Mazmullar plateau, some four kilometres from the village and worth a visit.
+Throughout the village, there are colourful ceramic plaques depicting Comares’ important place in history, which can be traced back to the third century BC.
+The village was one of the principle defensive bastions of Omar Ben Hafsun and during the early times of the Moorish caliphs in Cordoba, protected what are now the ruins of the local capital on the Mazmullar plateau.
+Around the 12th century the Moors created a wide hole in the hillside leading to a gallery of intersecting passages forming nine compartments with dome ceilings.
+These were used to store water.
+Mazmullar is some four kilometres from the village and worth a visit.

 The town of COMPETA known as the “Pearl of the Axarquía” is one of the best bases for a stay in the Axarquía.
 Located seven hundred metres above sea level with stunning views of the surrounding mountains, countryside and Mediterranean, Competa is best known to many for its locally produced wine, available both dry and sweet, as well as being plentiful and cheap.
 One of the most popular annual fiestas here is the Noche del Vino (Night of the Wine) on the 15th August which features a programme of flamenco and Sevillana music and dance, plus plenty of free-flowing vino.